 (1) There are some community acupuncturists in the area who do offer acupuncture at reduced rates.
 I’m happy to recommend you if you want to work with them.

 (2) I also offer payment plans for bigger treatment packages.
 If you’d like to know more about this, please book a consult.

 (3) Your body is designed to heal — which means that there’s a lot you can do to improve your wellbeing even if you never see me.

 One of the easiest ways to do this is with Zhineng qigong.
 I’d recommend signing up for a month of classes I offer during the year.
 Send me an email if you’d like to discuss.
-Frankly, I believe that if you incorporated qigong into your routine 1-2 times per day, you’d see really great results that over time, fulfill the same needs that acupuncture could fulfill for you.
+Frankly, I believe that if you incorporated qigong into your routine once a day, you’d see really great results that over time, fulfill the same needs that acupuncture could fulfill for you.

 I still have more questions.